eProsima/vulcanexus/docs/rst/tutorials/cloud/debug_ros2_router/debug_ros2_router.rst

 Advance debugging
 -----------------

-The ROS 2 Router can be built with the built-in debug traces so that the internal behavior of the software can be fully monitored.
+The *ROS 2 Router* can be built with the built-in debug traces so that the internal behavior of the software can be fully monitored.
-To do so, the user/developer should recompile the ROS 2 Router package that comes with Vulcanexus by adding the required compilation options that enable the debug operation mode.
+To do so, the user/developer should recompile the *ROS 2 Router* package that comes with Vulcanexus by adding the required compilation options that enable the debug operation mode.

-This provides some additional options to filter the debug information shown by the ROS 2 Router.
+This provides some additional options to filter the debug information shown by the *ROS 2 Router*.
 We will explain this in detail below.

 .. note::

-    Do not mistake the debug mode of ROS 2 Router with the ``Debug`` compilation of C++ code, since ROS 2 Router is still compiled in ``Release`` mode but with debug traces.
+    Do not mistake the debug mode of *ROS 2 Router* with the ``Debug`` compilation of C++ code, since *ROS 2 Router* is still compiled in ``Release`` mode but with debug traces.

 Building ROS 2 Router from sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Building the ROS 2 Router from sources in Vulcanexus is straightforward as Vulcanexus ships with all the necessary tools for this task, so there is no prerequisite other than the one already shown in this tutorial.
+Building the *ROS 2 Router* from sources in Vulcanexus is straightforward as Vulcanexus ships with all the necessary tools for this task, so there is no prerequisite other than the one already shown in this tutorial.

 The steps to follow are described below: